What data can be mapped between a policy model in Policy Automation and the Oracle Service Cloud / CX data model?

 - At the global level, the list of available objects is limited:

 - for Contact interviews for input mapping, to objects which have a relationship to Contact.
-For more information, see Decide where to pre-seed interview data from: For Customer Portal users.
-(On output, any object can be selected regardless of having a relationship to Contact.)
+For more information, see Load data for Customer Portal users.

 - A number of Service Cloud lists are supported by OPA.